-Students are required to attend 80% of all scheduled classes to be considered in good standing.
-Students who fall below 84% attendance in any of the courses (Grammar and Writing, Reading and Vocabulary, Listening and Speaking) will be placed on Monitored status and receive an initial letter of warning from the school.
+Students are required to attend 80% of all scheduled classes to be considered to be in good standing.
+Students are allowed up to 12 class absences per quarter.

+Students who fall below 80% attendance in any of their classes (Grammar and Writing, Reading and Vocabulary, Listening and Speaking) will be given a written attendance warning.